dfinke/dfinke.github.io/_posts/2017-05-01-Use-PowerShell-in-Azure-Functions-to-perform-a-scheduled-clean-up-task.md

 Next up, let's call it with some parameters.

 ## Calling Invoke-Sql
 Here we go, specify the `uid` and `pwd`.
-Construct your `sqlcommand`, specify your `datasource` (here you can also point to an Azure database), finally identify the `database` and you have an Azure function that runs on a timer and deletes rows from a table in your database.
+Construct your `sqlcommand`, specify your `datasource` (here you can also point to an Azure database), finally identify the `database` and you have an Azure function that runs on a timer and deletes rows from a table.

 ```powershell
 $uid = '<The SQL User ID>'